FLORAH: A generative model for halo assembly histories: Results

 \subsubsection{Mass and DM concentration histories}

 In Figure~\ref{fig:vsmdpl_mah_cah}, we show the median, middle-68\% percentile, and middle-95\% percentile containment region of the assembly histories of \vsmdpl (blue) and \florah (orange), along with their residuals, in four mass bins.
 We normalize the MAHs by dividing the progenitor masses by the root mass so that they can be more easily compared between bins.
 The residual of the containment region is computed by averaging the residuals of the corresponding upper and lower percentile curves.
 As can be seen from the slopes of the MAHs, low-mass halos tend to form earlier than high-mass halos, as has been observed in previous studies of galaxy formation (e.g.~\citep{2001astro.ph.11069W}).
 The MAHs plateau out at around the resolution limit $M_\mathrm{min, halo} = 100 \, M_\mathrm{DM}$ (dashed black line, computed from the high end of each mass bin), as expected, because we remove all halos below this mass limit.
 In all mass bins, the MAHs predicted by \florahv are consistent with those from \vsmdpl.
-Note that because the last mass bin with $\log_{10}{M_\mathrm{vir, 0}} \in \left[13.0, 14.0\right] \, \si{dex}$ contains only 362 MPBs, the containment regions are noisier.
-In Appendix~\ref{app:indv_halos}, we compare the MAHs of individual halos and show that \florahv also does not overly smooth out the MAHs.
+As mentioned above, the last mass bin $\log_{10}{M_\mathrm{vir, 0}} \in \left[13.0, 14.0\right] \, \si{dex}$ contains significantly fewer MPBs, so the containment regions are noisier.
 In the bottom panels of Figure~\ref{fig:vsmdpl_mah_cah}, we show the DM concentration \cvir histories of \vsmdpl and \florah.
 Similarly, the concentration histories predicted by \florah agree well with those of \vsmdpl.
 The shaded gray box represents the $z > z_\mathrm{max, train}=10$ region, beyond which the MAHs and concentration histories are extrapolated.
 Except for the first bin, \florahv demonstrates an impressive capability to extrapolate and predict the MAHs and concentration histories up to $z=14$.
 In the lowest mass bin, \florah accurately extrapolates up to about $z \approx 12$, but it overestimates the MAHs after this point.
 We attribute this to the fact that this bin is the closest to the resolution limit $M_\mathrm{min, halo}$, as can be seen from the horizontal dashed line, and caution against extrapolating \florah near this limit.